oxidecomputer/usdt/docs/tracing-tokio.md

 We can think of DTrace's thread-local variables as shorthand for a global array indexed by the current thread.
 So `self->foo` is (conceptually) equivalent to `foo[curthread]`.
 Since a task may be run on various threads, the current thread isn't a useful key.
-**In order to correlate activies across calls, you need some other unique ID**.
+**In order to correlate activies across calls in an `async` function, you need some other unique ID**.

 ## Aside: tokio tasks